groupwhere/homeassistant-tivo/README.md

 https://charliemeyer.net/2012/12/04/remote-control-of-a-tivo-from-the-linux-command-line/
 ```

 So far, this code has a framework that is not fully implemented.
-It should load if copied to the component directory.
+It should load if copied to the component/media_player directory.
 It requires the following configuration:

 ```
 media_player: